rakelord/PSAzureFunctions/README.md

 $env:PSModulePath -split ";"
 ```

+## All functions are based on that the Connect-GraphAPI has been run and is authenticated, otherwise you will receive an error than you need to connect.

 # Functions examples
 ## Connect to the API
 First you are going to have to create an Azure Application with an API Secret or a Certificate which is explained in Microsofts official RestAPI documentation.